tarlingvallimlab/Absorption-CYP7A1/README.md

 | 28 | *Cyp7a1* CRISPR |
 | 36 | *Cyp7a1* CRISPR |

+###Pipeline
+1. Trim adapters and low-quality bases from raw FASTQ files using Trim Galore.
+2. Map trimmed FASTQ files to Mus musculus genome (from Ensembl) using STAR.
+3. Annotate aligned reads and quantify gene counts using Subread featureCounts.
+4. Conduct differential gene expression analysis using DESeq2 package in R.
+5. Conduct Gene Set Enrichment Analysis (GSEA) and visualization using clusterProfiler and enrichplot packages in R.

 ## Microbiome metagenomic shotgun sequencing computational methods

 Objective: Conduct microbiome computational analysis for 19 metagenomic shotgun sequencing samples obtained from cecal contents of control CRISPR and *Cyp7a1* CRISPR mice.
 The samples are labeled as follows: